apache/airflow/IMAGES.rst

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --additional-extras=trino --install-airflow-version=2.0.0
+  breeze prod-image build --python 3.7 --additional-extras=trino --install-airflow-version=2.0.0

 This will build the image using command similar to: